mnsccoin/mn-setup/README.md

 Restart your wallet!
 On Masternode tab in your wallet - Start the masternode!

-If you still facing any issues then join our <a href="https://discord.gg/PW77729pAq"> Discord server</a> for support, We available for support you.
+If you still facing any issues then join our <a href="https://discord.gg/PW77729pAq"> Discord server</a> for support. or join our Telegram chat <a href="https://t.me/+CKQ2LJw3t3U1MGIx"> Telegram Chat</a> !
+We are happy to help you there!